jzaefferer/weave-test-setup/README.md

 $ weave status dns
 # repeat until `weave status dns` shows more addresses than it should
 ```
-edit the `weave_version` variable inside the `Vagrantfile` to test with different weave versions
+edit the `weave_version` variable inside the `Vagrantfile` to test with different weave versions.
+Run `vagrant destroy --parallel -f` to reset.